Regulating humidity in Glasgow TheatreDaniel Savoury

 You can judge when a string instrument is losing moisture it begins with buzzing notes, this is created by the top dropping down and lowering the action.
 In regards to guitars, you can spot sharp fret ends sticking out from the sides of the neck due to the fingerboard shrinking.
 The best solution is to hire or buy a portable humidifier from CAS-Hire to maintain the desired (RH) relative humidity in the room where you store your instruments.

 Our XH16 evaporative humidifier as used in the instance can also be commonly used in various other applications whether it be printers, electronics manufacturers, legal records storage facilities, libraries, museums, art galleries, Auctioneers, Musical theatre orchestral pits, Universities, TV and Media production, financial trading floors, call centres, large open plan offices, chemical and medical manufacturers, or even domestic households where wooden flooring has been installed.

-Units can produce up to 60L /24h at 21°C /30% RH, cover an effective area up to up to 200m2 and have a large 34l water reservoir.
-The metal cased XH16 humidifier also offers two speed fan control with mechanical variable humidistat.
+Units can produce up to 60L /24h at 21°C /30% RH, cover an effective area of up to 200m2 and have a large 34l water reservoir.
+The metal-cased XH16 humidifier also offers two-speed fan control with mechanical variable humidistat.

-CAS-Hire stock a large quantity of units and can supply a wide range of portable equipment capable of producing and maintaining the desired humidity levels sought.
+CAS-Hire stocks a large number of units and can supply a wide range of portable equipment capable of producing and maintaining the desired humidity levels sought.